 Stockholder of Record: Shares Registered in Your Name.
 If, at the close of business on the record date, your shares were registered directly in your name, then you are the stockholder of record for these shares.
-As the stockholder of record, you may vote either in person at the 2021 Annual Meeting or by proxy.
+As the stockholder of record, you may vote either online at the Annual Meeting or by proxy.

 Beneficial Owners: Shares Registered in "Street Name".
 If, at the close of business on the record date, your shares were held, not in your name, but rather in a stock brokerage account or by a bank or other nominee on your behalf, then you are considered the beneficial owner of shares held in "street name."
 As the beneficial owner, you have the right to direct your brokerage firm, bank, broker-dealer, trustee or other nominee how to vote your shares by following the voting instructions your brokerage firm, bank, broker-dealer, trustee or other nominee provides.
-If you do not provide your brokerage firm, bank, broker-dealer, trustee or other nominee may, in its discretion, vote your shares with respect to routine matters but may not vote your shares with respect to any non-routine matters.
+If you do not provide your brokerage firm, bank, broker-dealer, trustee or other nominee with instructions on how to vote your shares, your brokerage firm, bank, broker-dealer, trustee or other nominee may, in its discretion, vote your shares with respect to routine matters but may not vote your shares with respect to any non-routine matters.
 Please see "Will my shares be voted if I do nothing?" for additional information.